NyaDanilusNya/DanilusVM/README.md

 ### About

-Toy virtual machine, written in C, uses Lua 5.2 and SDL (in the future there will be a programming language)
+Toy virtual machine, written in C, uses Lua 5.2 and SDL (maybe someday in the future the virtual machine will emulate the processor, RAM, VRAM)

 ### Requirements